mnemonikr/sleigh-config/sleigh-config/README.md

 [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler.
 The configuration files are sourced from Ghidra version **11.4**.

-The configuration file contents are placed in variables based on their respective file names.
-The variables are placed in a module for the given processor.

-Which processor modules are built is controlled via feature flags.
-Specify the processor name in the feature flag to build the processor configuration files.

 ## Processors

 The following are the list of processor configurations available in Ghidra.